COMP6991 Supplementary Exam

 Question:

-1. Perform a code review on the Rc<T> implementation, with respect to unsafe Rust.
-(3 marks)
+1. Perform a brief code review on the Cell<T> implementation, with respect to the idiomatic usage of unsafe Rust.
+Soundness should not be considered, in this part.
+(1 mark)

-3. Write a short example program that exercises the soundness issue (e.g. causes a segmentation fault in safe Rust).
+3. Write an example fn main that exploits the unsoundness in Cell<T> to provoke a segmentation fault in safe Rust.
 (2 marks)

 Write your answer in exam_q6/q6_2.txt.